Aprendemos el arte de la negociación con Todd Caponi

 Brian Ford (14:53):

 I like how you walked away and certainly ended up being more successful than it could have been.
-But first we have to be comfortable with negotiation, which many people are not.
+First we have to be comfortable with negotiation, which many people are not.
 Can you talk for a moment, Todd, about some of the common misconceptions about negotiation?

 Todd Caponi (15:08):

 Well, yeah.
-I mean this whole thing sparked for me.
-It was well before that Northwestern study, and it was this idea that growing up as a salesperson, I always thought it was weird that I needed a different personality to negotiate than I did to sell.
-Meaning, if you're a good person, if you're good at getting people to achieve successful outcomes, you're good at building relationships.
-That's being a good human being.
+I mean this whole thing sparked for me, it was well before that Northwestern study.
+It was this idea that growing up as a salesperson, I always thought it was weird that I needed a different personality to negotiate than I did to sell.
+Meaning if you're a good person, if you're good at getting people to achieve successful outcomes, you're good at building relationships, that's being a good human being.
 It's also being a good salesperson too.
-But why is it that when we're in those types of conversations and we build this trust and that's the focus of the whole process.
-And then we get to the point where the negotiation's supposed to happen, I was taught to basically change personalities.
-To go from caring about that individual's outcome and our mutual satisfaction within it to, hey, you know what?
+Why is it that when we're in those types of conversations and we build this trust, that's the focus of the whole process, and then we get to the point where the negotiation is supposed to happen, I was taught to basically change personalities.
+To go from caring about that individual's outcome and our mutual satisfaction within it to, "Hey, you know what?
 I'm going to start lying to you now.
-I'm going to focus on my own outcomes.
+I'm going to focus on my own outcomes."

-I love that, Todd.
-And the image as you've been talking that I've sort had in my head is like it is sort of changing from this idea of we're competitors sitting across the table arguing with each other to we are sitting on the same side of the table at the problem and trying to solve that just as people.
-And I love that image.
+I love that Todd.
+The images you've been talking that I've sort of had in my head, is changing from this idea of we're competitors sitting across the table arguing with each other, to we are sitting on the same side of the table looking at the problem and trying to solve that just as people.
+I love that image.

 Todd Caponi (18:50):

 Well, one of the things that we joked about when we opened the conversation was that I'm a nerd, of course, but one of my nerderies is this idea that we repeat history.
-And as a result, I'm really deep into the history of business, the history of sales.
+As a result, I'm really deep into the history of business, the history of sales.
 I've got a collection of books and magazines and other things like telephones and stuff from the late 1800s, early 1900s here.
-And there was a quote from a guy named Thomas Herbert Russell in 1912.
-And so I know 1912, it's 112 years ago, but he had said something that cracked me up.
+There was a quote from a guy named Thomas Herbert Russell in 1912.
+I know 1912, it's 112 years ago, but he had said something that cracked me up.
 First of all, you hear the term that buyers know more nowadays.
 You hear that all the time.
-Well, that was actually a quote from Thomas Herbert Russell in 1912.
-Talking about the rise of catalogs, the rise of advertising, and what would we need to have these face-to-face negotiations?
+Well, that was actually a quote from Thomas Herbert Russell in 1912 talking about the rise of catalogs, the rise of advertising, and what would we need to have these face-to-face negotiations?
 What would I need to even talk to salespeople anymore?
 All the information's right there.

 (19:53):

-But what he talked about was this, and I'm going to read a quote from his book in 1912.
-Hopefully, that help people understand just your mindset.
+What he talked about was this, and I'm going to read a quote from his book in 1912, hopefully, to help people understand just your mindset.
 His quote is this, "The knowledge of buyers has increased.
-They are no longer disposed to pay what is asked of them unless persuaded in their minds that their prices are regulated on some sound basis."
-Meaning, we almost can't help but think that I could be getting a better deal if there's flimsiness in the way that the conversation begins.
+They are no longer disposed to pay what is asked of them unless persuaded in their minds that their prices are regulated on some sound basis," meaning we almost can't help but think that I could be getting a better deal if there's kind of flimsiness in the way that the conversation begins.
 I mean, you wouldn't go to the grocery store and you're buying celery or whatever and go, "Hey, you know what?
 I need 10% off."
-They'd go, then don't buy as much because prices are established and nobody thinks to negotiate stuff like that.
-And I think that that's part of the mindset here is just to have a clear understanding of what levers drive the way that you think about everything that you do and what you care about.
+They'd go, "Then don't buy as much," because prices are established and nobody thinks to negotiate stuff like that.
+I think that that's part of the mindset here is just to have a clear understanding of what levers drive the way that you think about everything that you do and what you care about.

-And when you establish it on some sound basis and you lead with that confidence, but transparency, like, hey, here's what I don't care about.
+When you establish it on some sound basis and you lead with that confidence, but transparency like, "Hey, here's what I don't care about.
 Here's what I do.
-Here's what drives my interest, here's what doesn't.
-If you've got that understanding walking in and you can share that card space up in a genuine human way, you'd be surprised how that actually relates to what you just said, Bright.
-That instance where I accidentally threw my card space up and magic happened, it was a group of us sitting at a table trying to figure out how we mutually come to a successful conclusion with both of us.
+Here's what drives my interest.
+Here's what doesn't," if you've got that understanding walking in and you can share that card space up in a genuine human way, you'd be surprised how that actually relates to what you just said, Bright.
+That instance where I kind of accidentally threw my card space up and magic happened, it was a group of us sitting at a table trying to figure out how we mutually come to a successful conclusion with both of us.
 We're basically negotiating cards face up, they're negotiating their own transaction with us.
-And we could do the exact same thing when we throw our card face up.
+We could do the exact same thing when we throw our cards face up.
 I think that's the mindset, clear transparency and have an understanding of what you care about and what you don't.

 Yeah, that's really interesting.
 Follow up question for you, Todd, maybe two, I'm going to add a little extra spice in here.
 When is it okay to back out of a negotiation and how do you do that?